AboTyim/NetwarSystem/README.md

 * Install Redis.
 * Install Neo4j.
 * Install Netdata monitoring software.
 * Look at example.conf to see how a client is configured.
-You MUST have your own Twitter API keys, we do not provide that.
+You MUST have your own Twitter API keys.
 * Look at crontab.txt to see how observer accounts, bulk tweets, and bulk userids are collected.
-* Copy the copy code to /usr/local/bin, then chmod 755 so it's executable.
+* Copy the  code to /usr/local/bin, then chmod 755 so it's executable.

 When configured and enabled you should find the following ports open.
 You can check this with netstat -lan | grep "LISTEN".
 If you are unsure what a given port does, try lsof -i :portnumber